Sailing Skills Map & FAQ's

 Nacra F18 / Nacra F18 Infusion (level 3 cats).
 Two person only.
 Racing with the Nacra F18 requires both members be experienced F18 sailors.
 Dual trapeze.

-Complete the High Performance Catamaran Level 3 checkout or Sail the 580 with spi until comfortable in 15+knots, you should never feel out of control or in danger of capsize on the 580 (If you are capsizing you are not ready) You should also be comfortable single handing the 500 in strong winds only then attempt the checkout.
+Complete the High Performance Catamaran Level 3 checkout or Sail the 570 until comfortable in 15+knots, you should never feel out of control or in danger of capsize on the 570 (If you are capsizing you are not ready).
+You should also be comfortable single handing the 500 in strong winds only then attempting the checkout.

 FREQUENTLY ASKED QUESTIONS